-The proposal will result in increased fines to certain license holders that are determined responsible for maltreatment that occurs within twelve months of a previous determination of maltreatment or where the determined maltreatment is the result of a systemic failure and meets the definition of "serious maltreatment."
-This new structure for fines may deter maltreatment in the future by imposing higher penalties on maltreatment that is reoccurring or the result of systemic failures that may lead to recurring maltreatment.
+The proposal will result in increased fines to certain license holders that are determined responsible for maltreatment that meets the definition of "serious maltreatment."
+This new structure for fines may deter maltreatment in the future by imposing higher penalties on maltreatment that meets the statutory definition of "serious maltreatment."

 Minn.
 Stat.
 245A.07, subd.
-3(c)
+3.